-- 16. IL: Revenues from the surcharge are deposited into a fund dedicated to covering the bonds.
+- 16. Illinois: revenues from the surcharge are deposited into a fund dedicated to covering the bonds.
 Surpluses within that fund are transferred to the state's Unemployment Trust Fund account.
-PA: the proceeds of the Interest Factor are deposited into a separate fund dedicated to the bonds.
+Pennsylvania: the proceeds of the interest factor are deposited into a separate fund dedicated to the bonds.
 Contributory employers who pay the newly liable employer rate are exempt.
-TX: The assessments paid by employers are deposited to an obligation assessment fund for debt service only.
+Texas: the assessments paid by employers are deposited to an obligation assessment fund for debt service only.
 Note that Texas is a benefit ratio state.
-There are technically two bond issues in three tranches these issues are accounted for as a single issue where the obligation assessment rate is subject to the UI experience rate. - 17.
-ID: Idaho's experience with bonding has been very positive.
-Bonding allowed the state and its employers to put the issue of federal loans behind us without a federal tax surcharge aggravating employer costs during the period of a fragile economic recovery.
+There are technically 2 bond issues in 3 tranches these issues are accounted for as a single issue where the obligation assessment rate is subject to the UI experience rate. - 17.
+Idaho: Idaho's experience with bonding has been very positive.
+Bonding allowed the state and its employers to put the issue of federal loans behind them without a federal tax surcharge aggravating employer costs during the period of a fragile economic recovery.
 Idaho had to borrow \$202,401,700 during 2009 and 2010.
 Idaho's federal interest cost from January 1 to Sept 30, 2011 was \$6.1 million.
-Bonding allowed the repayment of federal loans, avoided a 12 percent tax increase and with a bond interest rate of 1.017% saved an estimated \$15 million in interest.
-Idaho is one of four states that currently use a reserve fund.
-Idaho uses the reserve fund to pay back the bonds over a four-year term.
-PA: It is important when looking at alternative financing to also address the structural insolvency of the fund.
-Pennsylvania had a two part solution, which refinanced the debt and provided for a better alignment of the fund's benefit payments with its resources, thereby improving the fund's ability to perform in future economic downturns.
+Bonding allowed the repayment of federal loans, avoided a 12% tax increase and with a bond interest rate of 1.017% saved an estimated \$15 million in interest.
+Idaho is one of 4 states that currently uses a reserve fund.
+Idaho uses the reserve fund to pay back the bonds over a 4-year term.
+Pennsylvania: it is important when looking at alternative financing to also address the structural insolvency of the fund.
+Pennsylvania had a 2-part solution, which refinanced the debt and provided for a better alignment of the fund's benefit payments with its resources, thereby improving the fund's ability to perform in future economic downturns.
 The alternative financing was able to bring relief to employers because the federal UC loan carried a variable interest rate that could be as high as 10%.
-Act 60 of 2012 authorized the commonwealth to refinance this outstanding debt through the issuance of bonds in the private market.
-On July 25, 2012, the commonwealth paid off the outstanding federal debt in full through an interim financing deal which saved employers \$22.6 million in interest over just two months and restored the full FUTA tax credit for wages paid in 2012.
-The commonwealth then closed on the permanent financing deal in October and received a historically low fixed rate of 1.29 percent.
-Instead of repaying the federal government through the escalating FUTA credit reduction and a variable interest rate, Pennsylvania employers will pay off the bonds through the Interest Factor, which is capped at 1.1 percent of the state taxable wage base.
-TX: Ensure there is sufficient flexibility regarding early redemption features.
+Act 60 of 2012 authorized the Commonwealth to refinance this outstanding debt through the issuance of bonds in the private market.
+On July 25, 2012, the Commonwealth paid off the outstanding federal debt in full through an interim financing deal which saved employers \$22.6 million in interest over just 2 months and restored the full FUTA tax credit for wages paid in 2012.
+The Commonwealth then closed on the permanent financing deal in October and received a historically low fixed rate of 1.29 percent.
+Instead of repaying the federal government through the escalating FUTA credit reduction and a variable interest rate, Pennsylvania employers will pay off the bonds through the interest factor, which is capped at 1.1% of the state taxable wage base.
+Texas: ensure there is sufficient flexibility regarding early redemption features.